Public image of Barack Obama

-Barack Obama, who served as the 44th President of the United States, has elicited a number of public perceptions regarding his personality and background.
-As the first African-American President of the United States, his race and culture played a prominent role, both positively and negatively.
+Barack Obama, who served as the President of the United States from 2009 to 2017, has elicited a number of public perceptions regarding his personality and background.
+As the first African-American president of the United States, his race and culture played a prominent role, both positively and negatively.

-His relative youth (47 when elected) has alternately resulted in his being praised for his freshness and criticized for his inexperience.
+His relative youth (47 when elected) has alternately resulted in him being praised for his freshness and criticized for his inexperience.
 His temperament and demeanor have been praised for perceived unflappability, but criticized for a perception of lacking emotional attachment.

 Origins and identity

 Race and culture

-Obama, who is biracial, self-identifies as African-American despite being black Kenyan and white American.
+Obama, who is biracial, self-identifies as African-American due to being black Kenyan and white American.
 His father was a black Kenyan from the Luo ethnic group and his mother was white of European descent, mainly of English lineage.
 Obama, who grew to adulthood after the Civil Rights Movement, had early life experiences that differed from most African American politicians who launched their careers in the 1960s through participation in that movement.
 He was brought up in Honolulu, Hawaii, lived in Jakarta, Indonesia as a young child, and received a private prep school and Ivy League education.

 In a March 2007 op-ed, African-American film critic David Ehrenstein of the Los Angeles Times said that Obama was an early popular contender for the presidency not because of his political record, but because whites viewed him as a kind of "comic-book superhero", who would selflessly solve white people's problems.
 Black commentators such as Stanley Crouch of the New York Daily News expressed mixed feelings about his racial identity, while others like Laura Washington (Chicago Sun-Times), Gary Younge (The Nation), and Clarence Page (Houston Chronicle) reported a general ambivalence among the black community about his authenticity as an African-American.